Aerial view of the city looking south

 - parks, reserves and vegetated slopes visible from the central city

 - the continuous horse-shoe shape of undeveloped hills between the central city and surrounding suburbs

 - a wide range of sporting and recreational activities.

 Legislative change - the Wellington Town Belt Bill

 We propose to strengthen the protection of the Town Belt.
 To do this, we have drafted a local Parliamentary Bill called the Wellington Town Belt Bill.

 The Bill will help to modernise the governance arrangements for the Town Belt under the Town Belt Deed, and would allow land to be added and, in some cases, removed from the Town Belt.

-Recently we sought public comments on drafting instructions outlining what the local Parliamentary Bill would look like and aim to achieve.
-Submissions closed in December 2012.
+We sought public comments on drafting instructions outlining what the local Parliamentary Bill would look like and aim to achieve.
+These were approved in 2013.